 Commercially canned food that freezes may develop Clostridium botulinum.
 If a frozen can swell, it may be due to frozen food expanding, but there’s always the chance it is because of Clostridium botulinum, or other dangerous organisms.
 Throw out swollen cans of food.

 Throw out cans that have thawed at 40 degrees or above, as any commercially purchased canned food that thaws and is refrozen, is potentially dangerous to eat.

 If you find frozen food cans that haven’t been thawed, you can defrost them in your refrigerator.
 Inspect the food after you’ve defrosted it.
 Don’t taste it, but check to see if it looks and smells normal.
 If not, discard it.

 If a defrosted can of food looks and smells normal, boil it for 10 to 20 minutes immediately after opening the can.
 Boil food for 10 minutes if you live at an altitude of 1,000 feet or below, and add an extra minute for each additional 1,000 feet of elevation.
 Boil high-density corn and spinach for 20 minutes regardless of the altitude.

 Refrigerate or freeze defrosted canned food for later use.

-Canned food storage and store bought canned food is easy as long as you rotate the cans from the oldest to most recent, keep them in a cool, dry, and dark place, and make sure lids are air-tight to keep outside oxygen from damaging the contents.
+- Canned food storage and store-bought canned food is easy as long as you rotate the cans from the oldest to the most recent, keep them in a cool, dry, and dark place, and make sure the lids are air-tight to keep outside oxygen from damaging the contents.